herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 Overview - Nuclear energy is known for its environmental friendliness, despite radioactivity.
 Naval reactors have been in use since 1955 with the first nuclear submarine.
 Since the launch of that submarine, using nuclear reactors has become even safer, easier to maintain, more space efficient and even practical for nowadays usage.
 Naval reactors since then have increased in power, increased in reliability and decreased in size over the year

-If it is possible to fit into a submarine, we can’t invent a nuclear powered car?
+If it is possible to fit into a submarine, why can’t we invent a nuclear powered car?
 Cars, like submarines, are limited by space and weight although not limited by being surrounded by water.
 In fact, car exhaust emissions into the air has been a significant issue in the causation of air pollution.
 We believe that to reduce emissions from vehicles we need to act as if we cannot exhaust emissions into the air, hence the need for nuclear powered cars.

 ![alt text](https://github.com/holiz12/NASA-Space-Apps-Challenge-Kuala-Lumpur/blob/main/NASA-NERVA-diagram.jpg?raw=true)